University of New Brunswick: Campuses

 The University of New Brunswick (UNB) is split into two primary campuses: the main campus, UNB Fredericton (UNBF), in Fredericton, as well as the smaller campus, UNB Saint John (UNBSJ), which is in the Millidgeville area of New Brunswick, next to the Saint John Regional Hospital.

-As of the 2021–2022 academic year, UNB Fredericton (UNBF) had an enrolment of 7,580, while UNB Saint John had an enrolment of 2,145.
+As of the 2024–2025 academic year, UNB had an enrolment of 10,777, or 8,536 in Fredericton (UNBF) and 2,241 in Saint John (UNBSJ).
 Both campuses have undergone significant expansion over the years, and many university buildings have received funding from Lord Beaverbrook and other prominent industrialists and philanthropists.
 UNB's largest expansion coincided with the baby boom, when its Fredericton campus tripled in size.

 Fredericton

 The UNB Fredericton campus is on a hill overlooking the Saint John River.
 The campus is well known for its colourful fall foliage, Georgian style red-brick buildings, and a very steep hill.
 UNB Fredericton has shared the "College Hill" with St. Thomas University (STU) since 1964, when the former St. Thomas College moved from Chatham, NB (now Miramichi).
 While the universities share some infrastructure, they remain separate institutions.